isomerpages/sndgo-snt/index.md

   - hero:
       background: /images/homepage_snt_website.jpg
   - infobar:
-      description: Ready to pick up new digital skills?
-Register for our talks, interactive webinars and workshops today.
+      description: Register for our talks, interactive webinars and workshops today.
         There is something for everyone!
-      title: Welcome to the Smart Nation Together Online Channel!
+      title: "Ready to pick up new digital skills? "
   - infopic:
       title: For Working Adults
       description: Want to level up on tech skills for your work?
 From data analytics